 It was recently reported that Google Dumps Gears for HTML5.
 If true, with the investment Google has made in HTML5, Chrome, Chrome OS, and Chrome Frame, this is not surprising, but it does leave a potential short-term gap for offline application development.

 Dojo is a very flexible toolkit; it doesn’t dictate how you organize your code or create your widgets.
 It simply provides tools, and it’s up to you to decide how you want to fit them together.
-Developing with AIR puts you squarely in the browser-based application model, but aside from that it mostly stays out of your way as well.
-As part of our series on the Queued development process, I’m going to take a look at the decisions we made and the philosophies we adopted for the project.
-It should provide some insight into our process.

 Last month, we announced Queued, an open-source application for managing your Netflix Queue.
 Queued is a desktop application created with web technologies and techniques including the Dojo Toolkit, and it is distributed as an Adobe AIR application to provide several performance boosting benefits from living on the desktop.